-The Zoo is home to four black-naped fruit doves, one male, one female, and their offspring.
-The male came to the Zoo in 2015 from Pueblo Zoo in Colorado, while the female, hatched in 2008, came to us from the Fort Wayne Children’s Zoo in 2013.
+The Zoo is home to three black-naped fruit doves, one male, one female, and their offspring (also a male).
+The male came to the Zoo in 2015 from Pueblo Zoo in Colorado, while the female, hatched in 2008, came from the Fort Wayne Children’s Zoo in 2013.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.

 The black-naped fruit dove genus is believed to have originated in New Guinea but is now distributed throughout Java, the Celebes Sea, the Moluccas Islands, and the Southern Philippines (Southeast Asia).
 This species of Ptilinlopus can be found in both temperate and tropical climate habitats; including forests,forest edge and scrub land.
 These birds can be found in both agricultural areas and in isolated fruit trees,searching for berries and fruits.